Rajpratik71/linux-manPages/getfacl.md

        getfacl [-aceEsRLPtpndvh] -

 DESCRIPTION
        For  each  file,  getfacl displays the file name, owner, the group, and the Access Control List (ACL).
-If a directory has a default ACL,  get‐ facl  also  displays  the  default  ACL.
+If a directory has a default ACL, getfacl also displays the default ACL.
 Non-directories cannot have default ACLs.

-       If getfacl is used on a file system that does not support  ACLs,  get‐ facl  displays  the access permissions defined by the traditional file mode permission bits.
+       If getfacl is used on a file system that does not support ACLs, getfacl displays the access permissions defined by the traditional file mode permission bits.

        The output format of getfacl is as follows:
                1:  # file: somedir/